hexdogstudio/ease-function-kit/README.md

 - **InOutQuart**

 ### Example of Usage
-Instead of the direct value of `t / time`, we use the output of `OutBack` function to simulate a more organic acceleration.
+Instead of the direct value of `t / time`, we may use the output of `OutBack` function to simulate a more organic acceleration.
 ```cs
 private IEnumerator ScaleProcess()
 {